My favorite type of recipe to bake is absolutely COOKIES. They’re so fun and simple and can teach us SO much about the science of baking.

 For the BEST chocolate chip cookies, make the recipe below keeping these top tips in mind:

-Use the correct baking pan and a spring-loaded cookie scoop or even an ice cream scoop for bakery quality cookies at home.
+Use the correct baking pan and a spring-loaded cookie scoop for bakery-quality cookies at home.
+More on that below!

 What’s the difference between baking soda and baking powder?